jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

 **Offenders to whom Act applies**

 ### 7 Who is a registrable offender?
-(1) A registrable offender is a person whom a court has, in respect of a conviction for a qualifying offence,— (a) sentenced to imprisonment; or
+(1) In this Act, registrable offender means—
+  (a) a person whom a court has, in respect of a conviction for a qualifying offence,—
+    (i) sentenced to imprisonment; or
-  (b) sentenced to a non-custodial sentence and made subject to a registration order.
+    (ii) sentenced to a non-custodial sentence and made subject to a registration order; or (b) a corresponding registrable offender who—
-(2) A person who is a corresponding registrable offender and who resides in New Zealand or enters New Zealand with the intention to reside in New Zealand is also a registrable offender.
+    (i) resides in New Zealand; or
+    (ii) holds or has applied for a residence class visa and has been granted entry permission to New Zealand.
-(3) However, a person is not a registrable offender if, at the time the person committed the qualifying offence, the person had not attained the age of 18 years.
+(2) However, a person is not a registrable offender if, at the time the person committed the qualifying offence, the person was under the age of 18 years.
-(4) A person ceases to be a registrable offender if— (a) the conviction in respect of each qualifying offence that makes him or her a registrable offender for the purposes of this Act is quashed or set aside by a court; or
+(3) A person ceases to be a registrable offender if, in respect of each qualifying offence that makes the person a registrable offender for the purposes of this Act,—
-  (b) the sentence in respect of that offence is reduced or altered so that he or she would not have fallen within the definition of registrable offender in subsection (1) had the amended sentence been the original sentence; or
+  (a) the conviction in respect of each of those qualifying offences is quashed or set aside by a court; or (b) the sentence in respect of each of those qualifying offences is reduced or altered so that the person would not have fallen within the definition of registrable offender in subsection (1) had the amended sentence been the original sentence; or
-  (c) the registration order in respect of that offence is set aside by a court.
+  (c) the registration order in respect of each of those qualifying offences is set aside by a court.
-(5) For the purposes of this section, it is irrelevant whether a person may lodge, or has lodged, an appeal in respect of a conviction or in respect of a sentence or order.
+(4) For the purposes of this section, it is irrelevant whether a person may lodge, or has lodged, an appeal in respect of a conviction or in respect of a sentence or order.

 ### 8 Who is a corresponding registrable offender?
 A corresponding registrable offender is a person who, as a consequence of a conviction in a foreign jurisdiction for a corresponding offence,—